 He completed his principal certification through the University of Washington’s Danforth Educational Leadership program.

-Victoria Terry will be co-principal with Tim Schlosser beginning February 1, 2019.
+Victoria Terry became co-principal with Tim Schlosser beginning February 1, 2019.
 She has served as vice-principal since 2017.
 She previously served as vice-principal with Tim at Highline Big Picture School and was dean of students at Chinook Middle School.

 Victoria earned her bachelor’s degree at University of Washington in business and her Masters of Education at the University of Phoenix.